Climate pledges of world’s top carbon emitters

 Aiming for carbon neutrality by 2060, its targets are judged insufficient by CAT.

-The US is the world’s second-largest polluter currently but the biggest historically, responsible for 25 percent of emissions during the industrial era, according to the Global Carbon Project.
+The US is the world’s second-largest polluter currently but the biggest historically, responsible for 25% of emissions during the industrial era, according to the Global Carbon Project.

 President Joe Biden rejoined the Paris accord after his predecessor Donald Trump’s decision to pull the US out of it.